Precious (film): Critical response

 John Anderson of Variety said "to simply call it harrowing or unsparing doesn't quite cut it," having felt that the film is "courageous and uncompromising, a shaken cocktail of debasement and elation, despair and hope."
 Anderson cited Carey's performance as "pitch perfect" and Patton's role as Ms. Blu Rain as "disarming."

-Owen Gleiberman of Entertainment Weekly praised Carey's performance, describing it as having been "an authentically deglammed compassion" and praised the film for capturing "how a lost girl rouses herself from the dead" and for Daniels showing "unflinching courage as a filmmaker by going this deep into the pathologies that may still linger in the closets of some impoverished inner-city lives."
+Owen Gleiberman of Entertainment Weekly praised Carey's performance, describing it as having "an authentically deglammed compassion" and praised the film for capturing "how a lost girl rouses herself from the dead" and for Daniels showing "unflinching courage as a filmmaker by going this deep into the pathologies that may still linger in the closets of some impoverished inner-city lives."
 Gleiberman described the film as being a movie "that makes you think, 'There but for the grace of God go I.' [...]
 It's a potent and moving experience, because by the end you feel you've witnessed nothing less than the birth of a soul", and felt that the "final scene of revelation" between Sidibe's and Mo'Nique's characters was strong enough to be able to leave viewers "tearful, shaken, [and] dazed with pity and terror."
 He identified how Daniels uses one of the rich scenes created by Fletcher to position Mo'Nique in a painful confrontation with Sidibe that results in a masterful and thought-provoking performance that delivers the final "push" needed by Sidibe: "The more Precious tries to get away from her mother, the more she's pulled back".

 Roger Ebert of the Chicago Sun-Times praised Mo'Nique and Sidibe's performances.
 Ebert described Mo'Nique's performance as being "frighteningly convincing" and felt that "the film is a tribute to Sidibe's ability to engage our empathy" because she "completely creates the Precious character."
 He noted that Carey and Patton "are equal with Sidibe in screen impact."
 Ebert praised Daniels because, rather than casting the actors for their names, "he was able to see beneath the surface and trust that they had within the emotional resources to play these women, and he was right."

-Betsey Sharkey, of the Los Angeles Times described the film as being a "rough-cut diamond...
+Betsy Sharkey, of the Los Angeles Times described the film as being a "rough-cut diamond...
 [A] rare blend of pure entertainment and dark social commentary, it is a shockingly raw, surprisingly irreverent and absolutely unforgettable story."
 Claudia Puig of USA Today said that while there are "melodramatic moments" in the film, the cast gives "remarkable performances" to show audiences the film's "inspiring message."
 Peter Travers, of Rolling Stone called Mo'Nique "dynamite," a performance that "tears at your heart."